dmbarbour/wikilon/docs/AwelonLang.md

 ## Active Debugging

 Awelon's program rewrite semantics make it relatively easy to observe a computation in progress.
 Data is visible in the program representation, rather than hidden behind variables that must be queried via debugger.
-It is feasible to predictably animate evaluation by pausing evaluation and taking snapshots just before linking of specific words, recording a series of 'frames' to render.

-I propose `(trace)` annotation to serve as a basis for conventional printf style debugging.
-For example, `[message](trace)` would print `[message]` to an implicit trace log, then simply pass the message onwards within the program.
-It would be up to developers to ensure trace messages follow useful conventions (e.g. to support status messages).

-Of course, tracing with an explicit annotation is invasive and is not ideal for debugging.
-But we could also configure a runtime to trace specific functions by capturing the arguments (up to arity) whenever the word is linked.
-Similarly, we could configure a runtime to breakpoint on certain words, treating them temporarily as undefined rather than immediately linking them.
+And of course, more conventional debugging applies.
+Some things we can easily do:

+* set breakpoints for linking of specific words
+* animate evaluation via frame capture on breakpoints
+* evaluate in small steps more generally
+* `(trace)` annotation for console/log style debugging
+* log inputs to specific words (specified arity)

+Debugging should be configurable through the runtime's interpeter or compiler.

 ## Static Typing